hastmu/The_amazing_1x1_trainer/README.md

 ![screen](doc/screen-1.png "Idea of how it looks")

 # How to start...
-* Option #1: Just click on the index.cdn.html and you are good to go, this will utilized all dependencies out of the provided cdn network, which may track your usage. (see jsdelivr.net)
+* Option #1 (not ready at the moment): Just click on the index.cdn.html and you are good to go, this will utilized all dependencies out of the provided cdn network, which may track your usage. (see jsdelivr.net)
-* Option #2: Just clone the repo or download the release file and do a npm install and locally open the index.html.
+* Option #2.1: Just clone the repo or download the release file
+  * do a npm install and locally open the index.html.
+  * open the index.cdn.html for using a cdn based setup.

 # Roadmap
 - [x] General PoC